skranz/skranz.github.com/_posts/2020-11-10-CovidVaccine.md

 Probably, many of you have read the positive news from the Biontech/Pfizer [press release](https://investors.biontech.de/news-releases/news-release-details/pfizer-and-biontech-announce-vaccine-candidate-against-covid-19) from November 9th:

-> Vaccine candidate was found to be more than 90% effective in preventing COVID-19 in participants without evidence of prior SARS-CoV-2 infection in the first interim efficacy analysis
+> "Vaccine candidate was found to be more than 90% effective in preventing COVID-19 in participants without evidence of prior SARS-CoV-2 infection in the first interim efficacy analysis"

 Not being a biostatistician, I was curious how vaccine efficacy is exactly measured.
 Also, how does the confidence interval look like?
 Helpfully, Biontech and Pfizer also published a detailed study plan [here](https://pfe-pfizercom-d8-prod.s3.amazonaws.com/2020-09/C4591001_Clinical_Protocol.pdf).